h2oai/tutorials/Driverless AI/image-processing-in-driverless-ai/image-processing-in-driverless-ai.md

 When looking at the dataset rows, we will notice that our dataset has columns with different data types (such as images, strings, ints, etc.).
 That is because this modeling approach (Embeddings Transformer) supports the use of mixed data types (any number of image columns, text columns, numeric or categorical columns).

 In the first column (image_id), you will see images.
 When we **predicted** on the **car_deals_train** dataset, Driverless AI detected the images, and in the **EXPERIMENT SETUP** page, it decided to enable the **Image Transformer setting** (as observed in the image below).
 In other words, Driverless AI enabled the Image Transformer for the processing of image data.
 Accordingly, Driverless AI makes use of the first image processing approach when an image column is detected.
-In a moment, we will discuss how we can tell Driverless AI how to use another approach to image processing.
+In a moment, we will discuss how we can tell Driverless AI to use the second approach to image processing.

 ![image-tab](assets/image-tab.png)

 To rephrase it, you can specify whether to use pre-trained deep learning models to process image data as part of the feature engineering pipeline.
-When this is enabled, a column of Uniform Resources Identifiers (URIs) to images is converted to a numeric representation using ImageNet-pre-trained deep learning models.
+When this is enabled, a column of **Uniform Resources Identifiers (URIs)** to images is converted to a numeric representation using ImageNet pre-trained deep learning models.
 Again, the Image Transformer is enabled by default.

 When the Image Transformer is enabled, Driverless AI defaults the **xception ImageNet Pretrained Architecture** for the Image Transformer.
-As mentioned in task 2, Driverless AI offers an array of supported **ImageNet pre-trained architectures** for **image transformer**.(The default **xception ImageNet Pretrained Architecture** setting.
-One can find it in the **Expert Settings** under the **Image Tab** under the **Supported ImageNet pre-trained Architecture for Image Transformer** setting(as observed in the image below ))
+As mentioned in task 2, Driverless AI offers an array of supported **ImageNet pre-trained architectures** for **image transformer**.(One can find it in the **Expert Settings** under the **Image Tab** under the **Supported ImageNet pre-trained Architecture for Image Transformer** setting(as observed in the image below ))

 ![supported-imagenet-pretrained-architectures-for-image-transformer](assets/supported-imagenet-pretrained-architectures-for-image-transformer.png)